handywang/WSVideoPlayer/README.md

 Contact
 =============
-Any problem in using pls let me know that.
+If you have any quetions or issues about this plugin please let me know that.
-My email is nnnwjs@126.com
+my email is: nnnwjs@126.com